Snektron/pareas/README.md

 ## Project Structure

 Pareas is built using the help of several tools which are also located in this project and are built as part of the compilation process.
-The project is laid out as follows
+The project is laid out as follows:
 * `src/tools/compile_futhark.py` is a tool used during building that helps with compiling Futhark.
 Normally, the Futhark compiler is invoked on a single source root and finds other imports by relative paths.
 This projects generates some Futhark files during it's build process.
 To avoid polluting the source directory, we copy the source tree of Futhark files into the source directory, where the generated files are also placed in.
 Generated files appear under the `gen` folder as if relative to the project root, so to import a generated file from `src/compiler/frontent.fut` one has to import `../../gen/generated_file`.
 * `src/compiler/` contains the compiler itself.
 The Futhark files in this directory implement the meat of the compiler, while the c++ files implement some driving logic such as reading the input and writing the output.
 * `src/json/` contains an example json parser implemented using similar techniques used for the main compiler.